Why Sight Reading Can Make Your Church Piano Playing Easier

 Learn New Songs Faster—Sometimes Without Practicing!

-One of the biggest advantages of sight-reading is the ability to play new hymns and worship songs quickly.
-Instead of spending time memorizing every chord or listening to recordings, you can simply read the music and play right away.
+One of the biggest benefits of sight reading is being able to play new hymns and worship songs right away.
+Instead of memorizing chords or listening to recordings, you can read the music and play with confidence.
+This is especially helpful when songs change at the last minute or when you’re asked to play on short notice.

 Better Rhythm, Better Harmony, Better Playing